City of Somerville, Massachusetts

 “There was a compelling argument for a natural grass field at this particular park, but we also have significant and growing needs for field time for youth and adult sports.
 To maintain the health and well-being of our community, we must ensure those needs are met,” said Mayor Curtatone.
 “For this reason, I have directed our planning staff to develop a formal Fields Master

-Expanded Green Space: Enhanced passive green space as well as a natural grass multi- use field and more than 150 new trees;
+Expanded Green Space: Enhanced passive green space as well as a natural grass multi-

 Community Activity Corridor: spanning an adventure play area with everything from traditional swings to a splash pad, exploratory sand play, and tree house-like play structures, as well as a parkour and skate park space, passive seating, a basketball court, picnic area, outdoor exercise equipment, and community gardens all connected by tree- lined walkways;